benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - Have you ever written code like this with a `try`-`catch`?
-- It...
+- _Explain code_
 - In the `catch`, you don't care about the exception
   * Either because it doesn't matter or you know what it is
-- But we still have to provide a variable for it!
+- But we still have to provide a variable for it
-  * Omitting is a syntax error
+  * Omitting is a syntax error!
 - Unused variable lint rules have to make special concessions for this!

 /////